 San Joaquin River Restoration Act passed by Congress.

 USGS report finds that about 60 million acre-feet of groundwater has been lost in the San Joaquin Valley since 1961.

 2010 Judge Wanger rules the federal government failed to consider impacts to water users when it restricted pumping from Delta to protect Chinook spring-run salmon and other fish.

 Final Klamath Basin Restoration Agreement and the Klamath Hydroelectric settlement Agreement were signed.
 The implementation was contingent on authorizing legislation, funding and environmental review.

-2012 Central Valley Flood Protection Plan adopted by state flood board.
+2012 Central Valley Flood Protection Plan adopted by Central Valley Flood Protection Board.